readyready15728/misc/pharo-on-raspberry-pi.md

 The other issue about complaining of an old VM was solved by using a somewhat newer VM.
 I tried one a few releases back and it solved both problems.

-And, actually, after having done a bit of research, getting the newest from [here](http://files.pharo.org/vm/pharo-spur32/linux/armv6/) (very confusing!) and combining it with the latest image and ancillary files worked even better!
+And, actually, after having done a bit of research, getting the newest VM from [here](http://files.pharo.org/vm/pharo-spur32/linux/armv6/) (very confusing!) and combining it with the latest image and ancillary files worked even better!
 (Symbolic link still needed as before.)